Updated for 2021

 Benefits of Airbrush MakeupMany professional makeup artists and makeup enthusiasts swear by the airbrush makeup.
 Below are the top reasons why.

 Longevity of Product Use

 Different Shades and Tones

 A must have airbrush foundation: MagicMinerals Deluxe Foundation

 Some Tips for Airbrushing

-- Never mix formulas.
-You don’t want to combine alcohol-based and silicone-based foundation because they dry at different speeds.
+- You don’t want to combine alcohol-based and silicone-based foundation because they dry at different speeds.

-- Measurement system.
-Some say that it takes ten drops of foundation to cover an average face.
+- Some say that it takes ten drops of foundation to cover an average face.
 Learn to estimate the amount of product you’ll need so that you won’t end up wasting some.